 Professional status in Surveying, Architecture or Civil Engineering from a UK institution.
 RIBA part 1 and 2 are essential for entry.
 A case study project is required.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Months of entry

 Why take this course?

-This professional course is designed to cover current practice issues, recent legal and building legislation and contractual issues.
+This professional course covers current practice issues, recent legal and building legislation, and contractual issues.

 You will focus on important peripheral matters on the environment and sustainability, while gaining a broad understanding of the construction industry in social and economic terms and wider issues of practice and project management.